saltstack/salt/doc/topics/hacking.rst

 .. note:: tags

     Just cloning the repository is enough to work with Salt and make contributions.
-However, you must fetch additional tags into your clone to have Salt report the correct version for itself.
-To do this you must first add the git repository as an upstream source::
+However, fetching additional tags from git is required to have Salt report the correct version for itself.
+To do this, first add the git repository as an upstream source::

         git remote add upstream http://github.com/saltstack/salt